padraic7a/thisblog/_posts/2013-12-15-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

+this is me editing my first Jekyll post.
+At teh time of writing I'm having lots of trouble with it.
+Lets hope its worth it in the end!

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.